amcc155/React-Resume-Builder/README.md

   ### What I learned
   - Using state in React
   - Passing data through components
   - How to structure a React project.
-I followed [https://react.dev/learn/thinking-in-react](This Site).
+I followed [This Site](https://react.dev/learn/thinking-in-react).

   ### Things to add to the project
   - Feature for user to download the Resume
-  - Style it more
+  - Style it more(I was more focused on functionality for this projects)